dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateSequence.md

 </div>
 </div>
-To retrieve the next value from a sequence generator, use a [`NEXT VALUE FOR` expression](sqlref_expressions_nextvaluefor.html).
+To retrieve the next value from a sequence generator, use a &nbsp;[`NEXT VALUE FOR` expression](sqlref_expressions_nextvaluefor.html).

 ## Usage Privileges